 (H3) For the attentional asymmetry hypothesis, we will test the correlation of the average space-relative pupillary constriction bias with the greyscales bias.
 A significant positive correlation would validate split-field pupillometry as a task that is sensitive to lateral biases of attention.

-Note that it is possible that the split-field pupillometry task could be validated as sensitive to lateral biases of attention (H3) even if it does not show pseudoneglect (H2).
-Or it could show apparent pseudoneglect (H2), but which is uncorrelated with greyscales bias (H3).
+Note that it is possible that the split-field pupillometry task could be validated as sensitive to lateral biases of attention (H3) even if it does not show pseudoneglect (H2), because pseudoneglect may be subtle enough to be missed even in a sample as large as our maximum sample size of 80 (Jewell & McCourt, 2000; Mitchell et al., 2022).
+Or it could show apparent pseudoneglect (H2), but which is uncorrelated with greyscales bias (H3), given that different proposed measures of pseudoneglect do not always correlate (Learmonth et al., 2015).
 Either of these outcomes would be weaker evidence for the validity of the pupillometry task as a measure of spatial attention than if both H2 and H3 were confirmed.
+If H2 and H3 are not supported, then there will be very little support for an attentional interpretation of pupillary constriction bias.

 Further, exploratory analyses will be made for the vertical pupillometry condition.
 Asymmetries in pupil constriction in the vertical condition may be less noteworthy than in the horizontal condition because, unlike the lateral visual fields, the upper and lower visual fields are not of equivalent extent.
 The data from the vertical condition of Strauch and colleagues’ (2022) Experiment 2, and our replication study, indicate a strong upper-field pupillary constriction bias (see Table 1).
 However, neither study explicitly aligned the eyes with the vertical midline of the display.
 Indeed, in our replication study, eye height was above the vertical midline of the display, so the viewing position would be slightly closer to the upper field than to the lower.
 One aim of the exploratory analysis will be to assess whether any vertical bias remains once viewing height is controlled.